 The Grade Group series is specifically designed to provide teachers with the resources and support they will need to teach this fall.
 The 3rd/4th Grade Group – like all other groups – will offer educators from across the state the opportunity to talk with each other, share new ideas, and think together about how best to teach their particular content and address students’ social and emotional needs in this new and admittedly difficult context.

 Grade Groups are set to begin on September 24 at 4:00 with a special presentation by USC Professor and Neuroscientist Mary Helen Immordino-Yang on the impact of trauma on student cognitive and emotional development.
-In addition to the September 24 event, the 3rd/4th Grade Group will meet the following Wednesdays from 4:00-5:30 pm: September 30, October 7 and 21, November 4 and 18, and December 2.
+In addition to the September 24 event, the 3rd/4th Grade Group will meet the following Wednesdays from 4:00-5:30 pm: November 18, December 9, January 13, February 10, February 24, and March 10.